dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 If the EAP-EDHOC server authenticates successfully, and the EAP-EDHOC peer achieves key confirmation by successfully verifying EDHOC message_4, then the EAP-EDHOC peer MUST send an EAP-Response message with EAP-Type=EAP-EDHOC containing no data.
 Finally, the EAP-EDHOC server sends an EAP-Success.

 Note that the Identity request is optional {{RFC3748}} and might not be used in systems like 3GPP 5G {{Sec5G}} where the identity is transferred encrypted by other means before the EAP exchange.
-And while the EAP-Response/EAP-Type=EAP-EDHOC and EAP-Success are mandatory {{RFC3748}}} they do not contain any information and might be encoded into other system specific messages {{Sec5G}}.
+While the EAP-Response/EAP-Type=EAP-EDHOC and EAP-Success are mandatory {{RFC3748}} they do not contain any information and might be encoded into other system specific messages {{Sec5G}}.

 ### Transport and Message Correlation